|

 Mandy Jones

-for her victory in the Women’s Road Race Championship of the
+for her victory in the Women's World Road Race Championship

 1983 |